Updated: Sep 22

 Emotional Intelligence is grouped into five dimensions including;

-- Self–awareness – The ability to self identify feelings in the moment and use these to guide what reaction and decisions are best in the current moment or situation.
+Self–awareness – The ability to self-identify feelings in the moment and use these to guide what reactions and decisions are best in the current moment or situation.
 Those with self-awareness have a realistic view of their current abilities and a grounded sense of self-confidence.

 75 percent of careers are derailed for reasons related to emotional competencies, including an inability to handle interpersonal problems; unsatisfactory team leadership during times of difficulty or conflict; or inability to adapt to change or elicit trust. -Center for Creative Leadership